yatima1460/Linux-Usability-Problems/README.md

 # Contributing

-Use a hierarchical style, from low level to high level of the OS stack, or to add more detail to the usability problem, example:
+Use a hierarchical style, from low level to high level if the OS stack is relevant, or to add more detail to the usability problem, example:

 - NVIDIA GPU
   - Nouveau